 He moved to Mount Athos around 957 and worked long and hard to build the community there.
 In reading the account of his life that has come down to us, I was struck by how much he behaved like a good military commander.
 Perhaps monks and soldiers are two sides of the same coin.
 Athanasios never gave any orders that he himself did not carry out personally with his men.
 When he punished his brothers for some transgression, he would himself suffer the same punishment.
 As for physical labor, he was always the first to lift the heavy stones or logs.
 He nearly crippled himself when a heavy log fell on his leg, crushing the bones of his femur and foot; that accident kept him off his feet for over a year.
 He would eventually be killed in a construction accident in 1001 when the scaffolding inside the monastery’s main church gave way while he was using it for restoration work.
 What leader today, we should ask, would be so selfless and tireless in his service to an ideal?

 But it is his wisdom and knowledge of human nature that most impresses us.
 He combined pragmatic leadership techniques with a deep sense of compassion; and he was so persuasive, and so endowed with charismatic gifts, that he could win over almost anyone he dealt with.
-His biographer tells us:
+His medieval biographer, writing around 1100, tells us:

 For he always used to say that this is the goal for every person who can do so: to take care of the body, recall the soul from the depths of despair, and bring forth the precious from the worthless.
 For in the knowledge that idleness stirs up many passions in the soul, he did not let them merely eat and relax, but like a wise physician he assigned some of them to the kitchen to cut up vegetables, and he sent some of them to the refectory to slice the bread, and some to the smithy to hold the bellows and assist the workers, so that, by being forced to focus their attention there, they would be delivered from wicked thoughts and come to repentance.
 [Trans. by Alice-Mary Talbot]